gradlex-org/java-module-testing/README.md

 - Now, the main and test classes are both used as locations for test discovery.
   By this, Gradle will find the `moudle-info.class` of the main module for the tests.
   Using `--patch-module`, _main classes_, _main resources_, _test classes_, and _test resources_ folders are all merged to be treated as one module during test runtime.

+# Disclaimer

+Gradle and the Gradle logo are trademarks of Gradle, Inc.
+The GradleX project is not endorsed by, affiliated with, or associated with Gradle or Gradle, Inc. in any way.